Winged Victory of Samothrace: Style and workshop

 Although the supposed dedication inscription of the name of a Rhodian found at the Victory's base was very quickly contested because of its small size, the entire monument remained attributed to the Rhodian sculpture school.
 This made it possible to put an end to previous doubts about the style of the statue.
 In 1955 Margarete Bieber made him a major figure in the "Rhodian school" and the "Hellenic Baroque", next to the frieze of the Gigantomachy of the Great Altar of Pergamon, characterized by the strength of attitudes, the virtuosity of the draperies and the expressiveness of the figures.
 This style lasted in Rhodes until Roman times in complex and monumental creations such as the Laocoon group or Sperlonga sculptures attributed or signed by Rhodian sculptors.

 The base blocks and the sculpture of the statue are not by the same hand.
 The two parts of the monument were designed together, but produced by two different workshops.
 The marble base of Lartos was certainly made in Rhodes, where there are parallels.
 Moreover, the Rhodian sculpture in large marble is of high quality, without being exceptional for its time, but there are no parallels for the virtuosity of the Nike, which remains unusual.
 The sculptor could also come from elsewhere, as was common in the ancient Greek world for great artists.
-The Victory of Samothrace is a grandiose adaptation of the moving statue of the Athena-Niké of the Cyrene monument: the sculptor added wings, stretched out the front leg to express the flight, and modified the arrangement of the mantle with the floating panel at the back.
+The Victory of Samothrace is a grandiose adaptation of the moving statue of the Athena–Nike of the Cyrene monument: the sculptor added wings, stretched out the front leg to express the flight, and modified the arrangement of the mantle with the floating panel at the back.
 He thus gave the statue of Samothrace a dynamic that brings it closer to the figures the Gigantomachy of the altar of Pergamon, conceived shortly after in the same spirit.

-Modern copies and derivative works

-Among the buried ruins of the Capitolium of Brixia, was found, in good state of preservation, an Ancient Roman bronze statue representing a winged victory.

-The Winged Victory of Samothrace copy, Caesars Palace Casino, Las Vegas, Nevada, U.S.